saolof/container_image_workshop/6_go_install_dockerfile/README.md

 ourselves a bit of work and use a distroless image from chainguard instead of building from scratch.
 It includes very common shared libraries, and also some TLS certificates to make your life easier.

+Unlike busybox, it does not include a shell.
+This implies a contract between the image builder and the ops team that it should not need a shell to debug, not exposing a shell communicates this to the person debugging the container.
+In this case it should be configured via env variables, log to stdout only, etc etc.